Traits in Cairo

 Managing and Using External Trait

 To use traits methods, you need to make sure the correct traits/implementation(s) are imported.
 In some cases you might need to import not only the trait but also the implementation if they are declared in separate modules.
-If CircleGeometry implementation was in a separate module/file named circle, then to define boundary method on Circle struct, we'd need to import ShapeGeometry trait in circle module.
+If CircleGeometry implementation was in a separate module/file named circle, then to define boundary method on Circle struct, we'd need to import ShapeGeometry trait in the circle module.

 // Here T is an alias type which will be provided during implementation